alob-mtc/Exercise-Tracker-App/README.md

 1. [x] Build the UI that interact with the backend
 1. [] Add more feature

-__The plain is to build a full fledged production ready Exercise Tacker(manager) application that helps a user manage thier weekly exercise__
+__The plain is to build a full fledged production ready Exercise Tacker(manager) application that helps a user manage their weekly exercise__